McGee Field

-Eugene O. Harris

-The stadium was dedicated to Harris in November 1957.

 History

 McGee Field dates back to the first instance of the Sewanee–Vanderbilt football rivalry on November 7, 1891, and is the oldest in the south and the fourth oldest in the nation.
 That day in '91 saw Sewanee's first ever football game and Vanderbilt's second.
 The Commodores won 22 to 0.
 Just eleven years before, Stoll Field at the University of Kentucky saw the South's first football game.
-For twenty years (1894-1913) Sewanee did not lose a game played "on the mountain."
+For twenty years (1894–1913) Sewanee did not lose a game played "on the mountain."
 Perhaps the first big event happened in 1897 when Sewanee held John Heisman's Auburn Tigers to a scoreless tie on McGee Field.